Ex-Mossad chief signals Israel attacked Iran nuclear assets - WTMJ

 In July 2020, a mysterious explosion tore apart Natanz’s advanced centrifuge assembly, which Iran later blamed on Israel.
 Then in April of this year, another blast tore apart one of its underground enrichment halls.

-Discussing Natanz, the interviewer asked Cohen where he’d take them if they could travel there, he said “to the cellar” where “the centrifuges used to spin.”
+Discussing Natanz, the interviewer asked Cohen where he’d take them if they could travel there.
+Cohen said “to the cellar” where “the centrifuges used to spin.”

 “It doesn’t look like it used to look,” he added.